 - report to ASIC any possible offences or other irregular matters they come across.

-The receiver’s primary duty is to the company’s secured creditor.
-The main duty owed to unsecured creditors is an obligation to take reasonable care to sell charged property for not less than its market value or, if there is no market value, the best price reasonably obtainable.
-A receiver also has the same general duties as a company director.
+The Receiver’s primary duty is to the company’s secured creditor.
+The main duty owed to unsecured creditors is an obligation to take reasonable care to sell the charged property for not less than its market value or if there is no market value, the best price reasonably obtainable.
+A Receiver also has the same general duties as a company director.

 Mobile: 0404 544 919

 Phone: 02 8315 2146